dario-x/TextSimilarityExplorer/README.md

-    as well as the normalization of the texts (norms are moved here into the singular, with verbs and other words the root form is found (e.g. was becomes is), the stopword removal - this takes place in several steps, on the one hand generic stop-words like (also, is, a) are removed and on the other hand those words are removed - which occur in the question.
-After this is done, a principal component analysis is performed and the data is saved in a new document.
+    as well as the normalization of the texts (norms are moved here into the singular, with verbs and other words the root form is found (e.g. was becomes is), the stopword removal - this takes place in several steps, on the one hand, generic stop-words like (also, is, a) are removed and on the other hand, those words are removed - which occur in the question.
+After this is done, a principal component the analysis is performed and the data is saved in a new document.

-2.  **app.R** this allows the user to easily select the question which he would like to analyse
+2.  **app.R** This allows the user to easily select the question which he would like to analyze

 3.  **hoster.R** - deploys the main app to the web.
-A shiny user account is requested - and a token must be generated before in order to be able do the hosting.
+A shiny user account is requested - and a token must be generated before to be able to do the hosting.

 ![pipelne](https://user-images.githubusercontent.com/75636666/176884052-88c4e44c-89be-461d-ac4c-ec6b80ced12f.JPG)